"Contributes new perspectives on historical black identity formation and contemporary activism in Cuba."--Choice

 Unlike most studies of black Cubans, which focus on Afro-Cuban religion or popular culture, Queeley's penetrating investigation offers a view of strategies and modes of black belonging that transcend ideological, temporal, and spatial boundaries.

-Andrea J. Queeley is assistant professor of anthropology and African diaspora studies at Florida International University.
+Andrea J. Queeley is associate professor of anthropology and African diaspora studies at Florida International University.

 There are currently no reviews available